Stop Limit Orders – How to Execute and Why Traders Use Them

 The market will present prices to you that sometimes seem a bit strange.
 What I mean by strange is that some stocks will have large price spreads.
 If you are looking to enter the trade through a market order, you could find yourself instantly down on the position.

-To provide myself better pricing, a limit order ensures I only enter the stock at a price were I feel comfortable.
-To illustrate this point, let's take a look at a few examples:
+To provide myself with better pricing, a limit order ensures I only enter the stock at a price where I feel comfortable.
+To illustrate this point, let’s take a look at a few examples:

 If you wanted to buy LEJU at market in the above example, you would enter the trade at $13.60.
 This would immediately put you at an almost 1% loss on the trade.
 What should you do at this point if you are trying to scalp or make a quick .5%?

 In addition to minimizing your spread, you can also get better pricing if a seller is willing to lower their ask and meet you somewhere in the middle.